googleapis/enterprise-certificate-proxy/README.md

 - MacOS: __Keychain__
 - Linux: __PKCS#11__
+- Windows: __MY__

 ## Prerequisites

 Before using ECP with your application/client, you should follow the instructions [here][enterprisecert] to configure your enterprise certificate policies with Access Context Manager.

 ### Quick Start

-1. Install [Openssl][openssl] and then add the OpenSSL installation path to your system path:
-`brew install openssl@1.1`

-1. Install gcloud CLI (Cloud SDK) at: https://cloud.google.com/sdk/docs/install
+1. Install gcloud CLI (Cloud SDK) at: https://cloud.google.com/sdk/docs/install.

-1. Download the ECP binary based on your OS from the latest [Github release](https://github.com/googleapis/enterprise-certificate-proxy/releases).

-1. Unzip the downloaded zip and move all the binaries into the following directory:
-    - Linux/MacOS: `~/.config/gcloud/enterprise_cert`

-1. If you are on Linux, skip this step since you will be using the bundled Python by default.
-If you are on MacOS, you need to do the following steps:
-    - Enable gcloud virtual Python environment:
+   1. **Note:** gcloud version 416.0 or newer is required.

+1. `$ gcloud components install enterprise-certificate-proxy`.

+1. **MacOS ONLY**

-      `gcloud config virtualenv create`
+   1. `$ gcloud config virtualenv create`

-      `gcloud config virtualenv enable`
+   1. `$ gcloud config virtualenv enable`

-    - Install dependencies for your virtual environment:

-      `~/.config/gcloud/virtenv/bin/python3 -m pip install cryptography==36.0.2`

-      `~/.config/gcloud/virtenv/bin/python3 -m pip install pyopenssl==22.0.0`

-1. Create a new JSON file at `.config/gcloud/certificate_config.json`:
+1. Create a new JSON file at `~/.config/gcloud/certificate_config.json`:

     - Alternatively you can put the JSON in the location of your choice and set the path to it using: